Theotokos: Nestorian schism

-Following the decision of the Council of Ephesus to anathematize the two-nature formula and its adherents such as Ibas of Edessa, the followers of Nestorius (but not Nestorius himself) moved eastwards within the borders of the Sassanid Empire.
-There they spread their ideology, and eventually, their later student, Barsauma of Nisibis, is often credited with the official establishment of the Church of the East in 424.
-Other influential figures include Narsai, Babai the Great, and Babai of Seleucia-Ctesiphon The church accepts the teachings of Nestorius's mentor, Theodore of Mopsuestia, as official doctrine.
-Whether the Church of the East is truly "Nestorian" is a subject of debate, and modern research suggests that the Church of the East in China did not teach a doctrine of two distinct natures of Christ.
+The Church of the East, the church which existed in the Sasanian Empire, was not involved in the councils of churches within the Roman Empire, and did not participate in the Council of Ephesus.
+The Church of the East came to accept the teachings of Nestorius's mentor, Theodore of Mopsuestia, as official doctrine, and was sometimes therefore called 'the Nestorian church', though modern scholarship has shown that this designation is theologically incorrect.
+The Church of the East was not outright opposed to using the term 'Mother of God' (in Syriac, its predominant language, ܝܠܕܬ ܐܠܗܐ), as long as this did not lead to the confusion of Jesus' two natures; for example, Babai the Great, a prominent Church of the East cleric and theologian, wrote in his Book of the Union that "because of the union, the blessed Mary is called Mother of God (ܝܠܕܬ ܐܠܗܐ) and Mother of Man - mother of man as from her own nature, and mother of God because of the union which he had with his manhood".

 Reformation

 Lutheran tradition retained the title of "Mother of God" (Mutter Gottes, Gottesmutter), a term already embraced by Martin Luther; and officially confessed in the Formula of Concord (1577), accepted by the Lutheran World Federation.

 Whilst Calvin believed that Mary was theologically speaking rightly qualified as "the mother of God", he rejected common use of this as a title, saying, "I cannot think such language either right, or becoming, or suitable. ...
 To call the Virgin Mary the mother of God can only serve to confirm the ignorant in their superstitions."